rnc/rpm-importer/docs/index.md

 Notes:

-* Unless `--push` is suppled the tool will only commit changes locally and **not** push to the remote.
+* Unless `--push` is supplied the tool will only commit changes locally and **not** push to the remote.
 It is highly recommended that the user checks the resulting `pom.xml` before _manually_ running any git push.
 * Skipping repository syncing only makes sense if the repository has already been mirrored to GitLab.
-This might be the case if the user is switching between multiple branches.
+This might be the case if the user is switching between multiple branches or regenerating the pom.
-* Using an existing locally cloned repository is primarily useful for local debugging.
+* Using an existing locally cloned repository is useful for local debugging or regenerating the pom.
 * It uses last-mead-build to retrieve the NVR and examine the Brew extra information and the typeinfo.
 If this typeinfo that contains a Maven GAV does not correspond to a valid type (which we have seen happen with Hibernate) then use lastMeadBuild to pass in a valid GAV from the build within PNC.
 It must be a GAV from a Red Hat build from PNC.
+* If using `--gav`/`--lastMeadBuild` the GAV that is passed in **MUST** be the top level GAV in the build.